hornc/psx-asm-cargo/death/README.md

 The biggest problem in the conversion and getting this to run was forgetting to add `.set noreorder` in the converted source.

-It's possible the program _is_ overwiting part of the library.
+It's possible the program _is_ overwriting part of the library.
 This code is small enough, and uses very little of the library that it might get away with overlapping some part of the library.
 I'll figure it out later.

 The other mystery to solve is why an original PSX EXE as compiled on the Amiga I had as a backup doesn't run as well as the new compiled version in the emulator.
 This newly compiled version matches how I remember it running on the real hardware.
-The original EXE doesn't show the moving blocks correcyly -- they just glitch.
+The original EXE doesn't show the moving blocks correctly -- they just glitch.

 ## Build and run